lermatejas/SupersaturationEstimator/README.md

 The authors have implemented their own methodology to obtain a model-based supersaturation estimator and its error bound of  3 standard deviations.
 The estimator is based on the C Crystallization C model proposed by Damour[1] and a supersaturation model [2].

 To execute the code:
-1-Download all the files describes as UKF_File_x 2-Execute SS_Estimator_error_bound.m
+1-Download all the files described as UKF_File_x 2-Execute SS_Estimator_error_bound.m

  Cite this paper as:
+H. Morales, F.d.
+Sciascio, E Aguirre-Zapata, A. Amicarelli, A model-based supersaturation estimator (inferential or soft-sensor) for industrial sugar crystallization process, Journal of Process Control (2023) 103065,https://doi.org./10.1016/j.jprocont.2023.103065

 Reference